Invest in your Community

 Though investments are uninsured and carry no guarantees, security is provided by the pooled risk that a fund provides, loan loss reserves and NCCLF’s own equity capital.

 NCCLF is a federally certified CDFI and has been rated by AERIS, an independent, third-party rating system that assesses loan fund strength, performance and impact.
-In 2015, NCCLF received a AAA+1 rating, the top rating a CDFI can achieve.
+Since 2015, NCCLF received a AAA+1 rating, the top rating a CDFI can achieve.

 For NCCLF’s financial statements, please click here.